Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Introduction

 \section{Introduction}

-A discrete-time stochastic process $\{(X_i, a_i)\}$ is called a \textbf{controlled Markov chain} \citep{borkar1991topics} if the next ``state" $X_{i+1}$ depends only on the current state $X_i$ and the current ``control" $a_i$.
-Here, actions $a_i$ depend only on the information available up to time $i$.
-We study the asymptotic distribution of the transition probabilities of finite state-action controlled Markov chains.
+A discrete-time stochastic process $\{(X_i, a_i)\}_{i \geq 0}$ is called a \textbf{controlled Markov chain} \citep{borkar1991topics} if the next ``state" $X_{i+1}$ depends only on the current state $X_i$ and the current (not necessarily Markovian) ``control" $a_i$, where actions $a_i$ depend only on the information available up to time $i$.
+Conditioned on $a_i$, the state sequence $\{X_i\}_{i=0}^n$ follows a Markov transition kernel (see Definition \ref{def:CMC} for the formal definition).
+We study the asymptotic distribution of the transition probabilities of finite state-action non-Markovian controlled Markov chains.

-In general, controlled Markov chains can be thought of as a generalization of time-homogeneous data (like i.i.d., Markovian), time-inhomogeneous data (like i.n.i.d., time-inhomogeneous Markovian \citep{dolgopyat_local_2023,merlevede_local_2022}, Markov decision process \citep{hernandez-lerma_recurrence_1991}), etc. They can also be used to model other problems such as system stabilization \citep{yu_online_2023}, or system identification \citep{ljung_system_1999,mania_active_2020}.
+In general, controlled Markov chains with Markovian controls (where $a_i$ depends only on $X_i$) can be used to model time-homogeneous data (like i.i.d., Markovian), time-inhomogeneous data (like i.n.i.d., time-inhomogeneous Markovian \citep{dolgopyat_local_2023,merlevede_local_2022}, Markov decision process \citep{hernandez-lerma_recurrence_1991}), etc. Such models have wide applicability in reinforcement learning \citep{sutton2018reinforcement}, system stabilization \citep{yu_online_2023}, or system identification \citep{ljung_system_1999,mania_active_2020}.

 Beyond that, certain categories of adversarial Markov games \citep{wang_foundation_2024}, reward machines \citep{icarte_using_2018}, and minimum entropy explorations \citep{mutti_importance_2022} are known to induce Markovian state transitions with non-Markovian controls.
-Therefore, there is an acute need to sharply estimate the transition dynamics of controlled Markovian systems in the presence of non-Markovian controls.
+Therefore, there is an acute need to sharply characterize the transition dynamics of controlled Markovian systems in the presence of non-Markovian controls.

 A particularly relevant downstream task in modern machine learning is offline (batch) reinforcement learning (RL).
 Offline RL often begins with a fixed dataset of trajectories collected by some unknown logging policy (behavior policy), with no further control over data collection.
-A fundamental challenge in this setting is to accurately estimate the Markov transition dynamics of the environment from logged data $\{(X_i, a_i)\}_{i=0}^{n}$.
-Here, $\{a_i\}_{i=0}^n$ is a sequence of actions and $\{X_i\}_{i=0}^n$ is a sequence of states that, conditioned on $a_i$, follows a Markov transition kernel (see Definition \ref{def:CMC} for the formal definition).
+A fundamental challenge in this setting is to accurately estimate the Markov transition dynamics of the environment from these logged data.
 The estimated transition probabilities are then used to evaluate policies or to find an optimal policy for the given dynamics (see Section \ref{sec:RL} for more details).